Allisonwonderlax13/https-github.com-obsproject-obs-studio./Minecraft-Not-Working-With-Game-Capture.md

 ***

-**If you're using a the Lunar Client or a Custom Launcher, you might not find javaw.exe in the default location, but instead in a subfolder under the launcher.
+**If you're using the Lunar Client or a Custom Launcher, you might not find javaw.exe in the default location, but instead in a subfolder under the launcher.
 Here is how to locate that:**
 * Launch Minecraft(the game, not just the launcher)
 * Press Ctrl+Shift+ESC(Escape) to open Task Manager
 * Right-click `OpenJDK Platform binary` and select "Open file location"